Alt-tech: Early history

+Surge following January 6 attack

 The popularity of alt-tech platforms surged in January 2021, when United States president Donald Trump, and many of his prominent followers, were suspended from Twitter and other platforms.
-Parler, a website with a large proportion of Trump supporters among its userbase, was taken offline when Amazon Web Services suspended its hosting several days after the January 6 storming of the United States Capitol.
+Parler, a website with a large proportion of Trump supporters among its user base, was taken offline when Amazon Web Services suspended its hosting several days after the January 6 storming of the United States Capitol.
 It was restarted with a new host on February 15, 2021.

 In July 2021, an example of alt-tech hardware was announced: the "Freedom Phone" – a smartphone that promoted privacy-oriented features and an "uncensorable" app store.
 It was found that the device was merely a white-label version of a Chinese smartphone produced by Umidigi, with a modified Android firmware pre-loaded with apps popular among the target audience, and a rebranded version of an open source client for Google Play Store (rather than the independent app store implied in its promotional materials).

 By 2022, The New York Times and The Guardian described a crowded marketplace of alt-tech platforms.
 The Times noted that alt-tech platforms claiming censorship by Twitter – such as Gettr, Parler, and Rumble – have mostly advertised themselves on Twitter.

 In February 2022, Trump launched a Twitter alternative, Truth Social, after establishing a messaging platform outside of Twitter, such as a now discontinued Trump blog.
 During development, Truth Social did not at first acknowledge using Mastodon's open source code, and was given an ultimatum by Mastodon, quietly admitting to the use of Mastodon code later on.
 Truth Social's launch was accompanied by substantial technical difficulties.
 The platform's terms of service include an incongruous clause that users may not "disparage, tarnish, or otherwise harm, in our opinion, us and/or the Site."
 According to a report from consumer rights group Public Citizen, alt tech platforms with a supposed focus on free speech include the censorship of some liberal and conservative viewpoints, as well as the routine content moderation on other platforms, creating an "echo chamber".
 Based on the report, Truth Social was found to shadowban users that disagree with the site's narrative as well as a swathe of other content including some conservative content.
 "Truth Social" has banned content mentioning liberal views on abortion and the Congressional hearings on the January 6th Capitol attack.